Ever wondered if you can actually screw into wood filler without turning your project into a DIY disaster? You’re not alone!

 It does not dry hard as wood fillers do and can not be sanded.
 Rather, you smooth it out as it is being used, either with your fingers or a putty knife.
 Exterior use, or uses in rooms where you expect there to be fluctuations in temperature or humidity, is recommended.

 Epoxy for filling wood is another type to consider.
 Epoxy wood filler is used in putty form as well as a pourable liquid form.
 It will fill any hole, any gap, or any crack in wood and can even be used as a coating to prevent further damage or decay.

 You can consider epoxy your best choice for repairing wood that is showing some decay or has been damaged.
 It is easy to use and acts quickly.

 Bondo won’t shrink and forms a very strong and durable bond.
 Unlike the other wood fillers we’ve mentioned, it can be used for both interior and exterior applications.
-It’s water-resistant, and once it has dried, it acts just like wood – it can be stained or painted, and your piece of furniture will look like new.
+It’s water-resistant, and once it has dried, it acts just like wood – it can be stained or painted, and your furniture will look new.

-One More type of Wood Filler To Mention
+One More Type of Wood Filler To Mention

 We’re at the last item on today’s list for wood fillers to consider – this time, plastic wood.
 These latex-based fillers create a surface that looks and acts just like real wood.
 The best known of the plastic wood fillers is DAP.

 When it has dried, it can be sanded smooth to the wooden surface, cut, planed, drilled into (for pilot holes to align screws, as well as the screw holes themselves), nailed into, screwed into, painted, or stained, just like real wood.
 In fact, when drilling into DAP, a pilot hole is a good idea – it will guide the screw into the center of the hole where it will be most effective.